-When I was about 11, I developed an obsession with Jeera Rice.
+When I was 11 I developed an obsession with Jeera Rice.
 I refused to eat anything unless this rice was on my plate.
 Not long after I learned how to make simple basmati rice, I quickly learned to make Jeera rice for myself and for a good three month period I made it nightly.
 Often, when I was being picky and didn’t want to eat the family dinner, I would just have this rice and some yogurt for dinner.

 Even though I loved this rice, I’m not the kind of person to eat the same thing over and over again.
 I rarely even eat leftovers.
 So this jeera rice was the first dish I did some real experimenting with.